-Thurmond, West Virginia is a fascinating town along the New River in Fayette County.
-With just a population of five, Thurmond served as an important stop for the Chesapeake & Ohio Railroad (C&O) before the advent of the diesel locomotive era.
+Squeezed in between Beury Mountain and the New River with a population of just five, Thurmond, West Virginia served as an important stop for the Chesapeake & Ohio Railroad (C&O) before the advent of the diesel locomotive era.

-The town was not formally incorporated until 1900 as Thurmond, named for Confederate Captain William Thurmond.
-He had surveyed land in the county and was offered 73 acres of land along the river as payment for just $20.
-Not long after, the C&O was completed through the valley in 1873, but there was little to no growth and only one house to show for it in the town.
-But it was not until Thomas G. McKell of Glen Jean who had negotiated with the C&O for a branch up Dunloup Creek in 1892 that Thurmond became a boom town.
-The Loup Creek line was one of the C&O’s busiest branches in the New River region that served multiple coal mines in the rich Sewell seam.
+Thurmond was not formally incorporated until 1900, named for Confederate Captain William Thurmond, who had surveyed land in the county and was offered 73 acres of land along the river as a good will gesture for just $20.
+The railroad was completed through the valley shortly after but there was little growth; only one house was constructed.
+It was not until Thomas G. McKell of Glen Jean, who had negotiated with the railroad for a branch up Dunloup Creek in 1892, that Thurmond became a boom town.
+The Loup Creek line was one of the railroad’s busiest branches in the New River region, as it served multiple coal mines in the rich Sewell coal seam.

-By 1910, Thurmond was producing $4.8 million of freight revenue for the C&O, which was 20% of the entire company’s revenue.
-It was ten times more than Richmond and 2.5 times more than Cincinnati.
-There were 18 train crews that operated out of Thurmond.
+By 1910, Thurmond was producing $4.8 million of freight revenue for the Chesapeake & Ohio Railroad.
+The amount collected was 20% of the entire railroad’s revenue, and was ten times more than Richmond and over two times more than Cincinnati.

-Prohibition was passed in 1914, curtailing much of the ‘boom town’ rhetoric and effectively ending the “red light” district that was essentially McKell’s community.
-In 1922, a large fire destroyed parts of Thurmond and eight years later, the Dun Glen Hotel burned.
-The Thurmond National Bank, a city-owned facility, closed in 1931 and the New River Bank, owned by the McKell family, moved to Oak Hill in 1935.
+Prohibition was passed in 1914, curtailing much of the ‘boom town’ rhetoric and effectively ending the “red light” district that was McKell’s identity.
+In 1922, a large fire destroyed parts of Thurmond and the Dun Glen Hotel burned in 1930.
+The Thurmond National Bank closed in 1931 and the New River Bank, owned by the McKell family, moved to Oak Hill in 1935.
 The Armor Meat Company and a telephone district office closed their doors in 1932 and 1938, respectively.

-The hustle-and-bustle of the town slowly waned by the 1930s as the Great Depression overtook the country.
-Thurmond saw a small revival during World War II when coal was in high demand that helped fuel the war effort, but the final nail in the coffin came with the introduction of the diesel locomotive.
-No longer was coal needed to fuel the massive steam engines, along with water and the associated stops in Thurmond.
-The C&O was one of the last railroads to convert from steam powered engines to diesels, but once it occurred, Thurmond was no longer an essential stop for the conductors.
+The hustle and bustle of the town waned by the 1930’s as the Great Depression overtook the country.
+Thurmond saw a small revival during World War II when coal was in high demand that helped fuel the war effort, but the introduction of the diesel locomotive by the mid-20th century meant that coal needed to fuel the massive steam engines.
+Additionally, the water tanks and associated shops that serviced the steam engines were no longer needed as well.

-In 1978, the National Park Service established the New River Gorge National River for the purpose of conserving and interpreting the outstanding natural, scenic and historic values of the New River Gorge, and to preserve the New River as a free-flowing stream.
-In 1984, the Thurmond Historic District was placed on the National Register of Historic Places.
+In 1978, the National Park Service established the New River Gorge National River for the purpose of conserving and interpreting the outstanding natural, scenic and historic values of the New River Gorge and to preserve the New River as a free-flowing stream.
+The Thurmond Historic District was placed on the National Register of Historic Places in 1984..

 The engine house was destroyed by a suspicious fire in August 1993.
 In mid-1999, the water tower, once used as background in the “Matewan” movie, was razed over concern of its potential collapse.
-CSX Transportion also refused to sell most of its property and buildings, citing safety concerns.
+CSX Transportion, the successor to the Chessie System, refused to sell most of its property and remaining buildings, citing safety concerns.

-Today, Thurmond stands at just 5 people strong.
-Which is why it is a fascinating nearly vacant ghost town.
-As the remaining residents either move on or pass away, the house and the land it sits on becomes the property of the National Park Service, and the house, if it is a contributing structure to the historic district, is restored to its period appearance.
+Today, Thurmond stands at just 5 people strong – which is why it is a nearly vacant ghost town.
+As the remaining residents either move on or pass away, the house and the land it sits on becomes the property of the National Park Service.
+Contributing structures to the historic district are restored while other intrusive buildings are removed..

 Armour Meatpacking Plant